AcunatomyConditionsTendinitis

 Common Presentations

-Tennis elbow, golfer's elbow, Achilles tendinitis, patellar tendinitis, rotator cuff tendinitis, and De Quervain's — all follow the same principle.
+Tennis elbow, golfer's elbow, Achilles, patellar, rotator cuff, and De Quervain's all follow the same principle: the muscle drives the tendon problem.

 It heals.
 Then it